crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     So, :code:`PKPab` and :code:`PKPbc` are
     both labeled just :code:`PKP` while :code:`PKPdf` is called :code:`PKIKP`.

+.. _kmps:
+11  KMPS
-11  The symbol :code:`kmps` is used to get the travel time for a
-    specific horizontal phase velocity.
+    The symbol :code:`kmps` is used to get the travel time for a specific horizontal phase velocity.
     For example, :code:`2kmps` represents a horizontal phase velocity of 2 kilometers per second.